Home Products Industries Applications Solutions Support Insights Contact Us

 Does RO remove all contaminants?

-RO removes the vast majority of dissolved contaminants, but no single technology removes everything.
-Radon, some dissolved gases, and certain low-molecular-weight organic compounds may pass through at reduced levels.
-A carbon pre-filter and UV post-treatment address most gaps in RO-only systems.
+RO gets rid of most dissolved contaminants, but no single technology removes absolutely everything.
+Things like radon, some dissolved gases, and certain small organic compounds might still get through, though at lower levels.
+Adding a carbon pre-filter and UV post-treatment usually fills in most of the gaps in RO-only systems.

 Does RO remove beneficial minerals?